sylvaticus/juliatutorial/language-core/11-developing-julia-packages.md

 We assume that we want to create a package using GitHub as repository host and continuous integration tools.
 We also assume we are using Julia >= v.1.2.0.
 First we create the repository in GitHub considering a package name that follows the Julia's [package naming guidelines](https://julialang.github.io/Pkg.jl/v1/creating-packages/#package-naming-guidelines) and, by custom, calling the repository by the package name followed by the ".jl" prefix.
-For example, in this tutorial we chose as package name `MyAwesomePackage`, and the corresponding GitHub repository will be `MyAwesomePackage.jl`.
-A complete (although "dummy") version of `MyAwesomePackage.jl` is indeed available on https://github.com/sylvaticus/MyAwesomePackage.jl.
+For example, in this tutorial we chose as package name `MyAwesomePackage`, and the corresponding GitHub repository will be `MyAwesomePackage.jl` (a complete - although "dummy" - version of `MyAwesomePackage.jl` is indeed available on https://github.com/sylvaticus/MyAwesomePackage.jl).
 Don't forget to add a readme (so we can already clone the repository) and choose `Julia` as gitignore template:

 ![](../assets/imgs/gitHub_start_repository.png)